core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 ## Conditional Control Attributes

-Conditional Control Attributes define the time intervals between consecutive notifications as well as the cadence of the measurement of the conditions that trigger a notification.
-Conditional Control Attributes can be used to configure the internal server-driven sampling process for performing measurements of the conditions of a resource.
+Conditional Control Attributes define the time intervals between consecutive notifications as well as the cadence of the evaluation of the conditions that trigger a notification.
+Conditional Control Attributes can be used to configure the internal server-driven sampling process for performing evaluations of the conditions of a resource.
 One or more Conditional Control Attributes MAY be included in an Observe request.

 Conditional Control Attributes are defined below: